Know How She Does It

 After giving it a thought, I decided to try sanding this mirror but knowing that it wasn’t real wood.
 Before embarking in this project, I first tested it on the back to see how this material will react to the sanding machine.
 I was impressed to find that it looked like real wood.

-I love the final result and think it goes perfectly well with my fireplace and my wood floor.
+I love the final result, and it goes perfectly well with my fireplace and my wood floor.
 Don’t you think it is a truly miracle?
-This goes to prove that sometimes in life one have to take risks.
+This goes to prove that sometimes in life, one has to take risks.

 Great post – this is *exactly* what I was looking for – down to the stain color!!!!
 It really looks amazing!
 Would you mind sharing the exact stain brand/color so that I can full-on copy you???
 Thanks so much!